 In the end, Craigslist won that case, though it didn’t go to a court judgment.
 Instead, it was settled out of court.
 This is a good lesson to take to heart.
 If you step on the wrong toes – and don’t comply with cease and desist letters immediately – you can be the subject of legal action, and you’re usually in the wrong.
 You can read about that case and others here.

 Data scrapers on their own do not violate any laws unless you’re harvesting private data, or you’re harvesting at a rate that is disruptive to the operation of the site, such as a DDoS attack would do.
-Your scraper must act like a public visitor and cannot access internal data or data that an account is required to access.
+Your scraper must act as a public visitor and cannot access internal data or data that an account is required to access.